georgeflanagin/anagrammatic/README.md

 The assumption in `dictbuilder.py` is that the input is a file of words, white space delimited.
 You type in something like:

-`python3 dictbuilder.py /path/to/your/file nameyouwanttouse`
+`python3 dictbuilder.py [-b] -i /path/to/your/file nameyouwanttouse`

-The result will be two files, `nameyouwanttouse.forward` and `nameyouwanttouse.reversed`.
+The result will be a file named `nameyouwanttouse.numbers` that you can reference in your calculation as `nameyouwanttouse`.

 ### The PDF documentation looks like it is not finished.

 Yes.

-### Why did you put those operators in the CountedWord class?

-I wrote C++ for 20 years before I switched to Python in 2014 and regained my sanity.
-I experienced a flashback.
-It's like LSD, but worse.

-### Why do you have operators you in the CountedWord class that you don't use?

-I know they are there.
-Time will tell whether they become useful.
-There are loose ends.

 ### Why are the dictionaries saved as pickles?
 That limits their use to Python.